mindis/CrawlFacebookPostTrees/README.md

 See figure.pdf for an example of sharing tree.
 In the figure the POST is shared by user A, B, C, D and E. User A, B and C share the post from the root (the original page that issued the post) while user D and E share the post through user C.

+# Input
+The input of the application is costitude by a text file with a list of Facebook post id, one per line.

+For example the post https://www.facebook.com/corrieredellasera/posts/10151940070436529 has id 284515247529_10151940070436529.

 # Output
 The output of the application is constituted by two files for each post in input: postid.dat and postid_edgelist.csv.
 For example the application when running on the simple tree in the above example (figure.pdf) creates the following files: